|Based on board policy number and Florida Statutes:

 - The names and contact telephone numbers of at least three professional references who can attest to the student’s ability to function without harm to the college educational environment that includes persons under the age of 18.
 These may include, but are not limited to, probation officers, therapists, employers, and clergy.

-- The student will receive a letter of the decision from the Vice President for Student Success.
+- The student will receive a letter of the decision from the Vice President for Student Affairs.

-- The Vice President for Student Success will monitor the students’ enrollment each term through their degree completion at the College.
+- The Vice President for Student Affairs will monitor the student’s enrollment each term through their degree completion at the College.
 Any behavioral issues may result in disciplinary action, up to and including immediate and permanent expulsion from the College.